-Schedule Compression – Fast Tracking vs Crashing
+Schedule Compression Techniques – Fast Tracking vs Crashing

-What is Schedule Compression ?
+What are Schedule Compression Techniques ?

 Most of the projects are behind the schedule and/or over budget.
 Project managers and project teams seek the ways of catching the project schedule and complete the project on time.
 They use numerous methods and techniques for this purpose to meet the client’s requirements.
-However they are not successful in most cases because delays in the critical path trigger project delays.
+However, they are not successful in most cases because delays in the critical path trigger project delays.